Alison Dagnes: Books

-Alison Dagnes' book "Super Mad at Everything All the Time" was released in 2019.
-She has written or edited four books and contributed chapters to several other volumes.
+Dagnes' book Super Mad at Everything All the Time was released in 2019.
+She has written or edited five books and contributed chapters to several other volumes.
 Her books include: A Conservative Walks Into a Bar: The Politics of Political Humor (Palgrave-Macmillan 2012); Politics on Demand: The Effects of 24 Hour News on American Politics (Praeger 2010); Sex Scandals in American Politics: A Multidisciplinary Approach (edited) (Continuum 2011) and Scandal!
 An Interdisciplinary Approach to the Consequences, Outcomes, and Significance of Political Scandals (Edited with Mark Sachleben) (Bloomsbury 2013).